mohammad2java/springboot-batch-demo/README.md

      StepBuilderFactory,JobBuilderFactory ..etc

      Notes:
-     1) by-default Springboot created bean for JobLauncher instance of SimpleJobLauncher and StepBuilderFactory,JobBuilderFactory
+     1) by-default springboot created bean for JobLauncher instance of SimpleJobLauncher and StepBuilderFactory,JobBuilderFactory
      2) using StepBuilderFactory we can create object of Step Interface
      3) using JobBuilderFactory we can create object of Job Interface
      4) using JobLauncher we can run job manually.